 Section 5.
 Voting.
-Voting in the Faculty Senate will be by voice or show of hands unless, in particular instances, the majority of voting members present desires a secret ballot.
+Voting in the Faculty Senate will be by voice, show of hands, or electronic poll unless, in particular instances, the majority of voting members present desires a secret ballot.
 All elections shall be conducted by secret ballot.

 Section 6.
 Advance Distribution of Committee Reports.
-Committee chairpersons shall submit minutes, reports, or other materials containing items requiring Faculty Senate deliberation or action (other than receiving of reports) to the Faculty Senate President or Secretary at least ten days in advance of the Faculty Senate meeting at which the item is to be considered.
-The Faculty Senate President or Secretary must make minutes, reports, or other materials available to members of the Faculty Senate at least five days in advance of the meeting at which they will be considered.
-If the minutes, reports, or materials are not delivered in accordance with this schedule, consideration of any issue arising from them at the meeting will require approval by a show of hands of two-thirds of the voting members present and voting.
+Committee chairpersons shall submit minutes, reports, or other materials containing items requiring Faculty Senate deliberation or action (other than receiving of reports) to the Faculty Senate President and administrative assistant at least seven calendar days in advance of the Faculty Senate meeting at which the item is to be considered.
+The Faculty Senate President or administrative assistant must make minutes, reports, or other materials available to members of the Faculty Senate at least three days in advance of the meeting at which they will be considered.
+If the minutes, reports, or materials are not delivered in accordance with this schedule, consideration of any issue arising from them at the meeting will require approval by two-thirds of the voting members present.

 Section 7.
 Order of Business.
-At the meetings of the Faculty Senate the order of business shall be as follows:
+At the meetings of the Faculty Senate the order of business shallbe as follows:

-- (A) Call to order
+- 234 (A) Call to order.

-- (B) Announcements, including reports by the Faculty Senate President, Chancellor, and Provost
+- 235 (B) Approval of minutes.

-- (C) Approval of previously distributed minutes of the last meeting.
+- 236 (C) Reports by the Faculty Senate President, Chancellor, and Provost.

-- (D) Unfinished business.
+- 237 (D) Unfinished business.

-- (E) Report of Special Committees.
+- 238 (E) Report of Special Committees.

-- (F) Report of Standing Committees.
+- 239 (F) Report of Standing Committees.

-- (G) New business.
+- 240 (G) New business.

-- (H) Adjournment.
+- 241 (H) Adjournment.

 Section 8.
 College, Unit, or Division Caucuses.
-Each college, unit, or division electing faculty members to serve on the Faculty Senate will have a caucus comprising all elected faculty member and alternates from the college, unit, or division.
-Members of each caucus elect a convening caucus chair for the coming year by August 1 each year.
-The caucus is responsible for timely communications with the faculty in the college, unit, or division and will be provided with LISTSERVs for their units by the office of the Faculty Senate President.
+Each college, unit, or division electing faculty members to serve on the Faculty Senate will have a caucus comprising all elected faculty members and alternates from the college, unit, or division.
+The FSLT is notified who will be serving as caucus chair by each caucus by August 1 each year.
+The caucus is responsible for timely communications with the faculty in the college, unit, or division.
 The caucus may call meetings of the faculty of the college, unit, or division as needed.
-The caucus will be assisted by the dean's office, for caucuses representing colleges and divisions of a college, who will function as a de facto administrative secretary for the caucus, with responsibilities including calling meetings, taking and distributing minutes, etc. As noted in Section 2.A. of this Article II, each caucus is responsible for making nominations to the Faculty Senate after an appropriate call for nominations.
-The caucus is expected to provide nominees, when requested, to the
+The caucus will be assisted by the dean's office, for caucuses representing colleges and divisions of a college, who will function as a de facto administrative assistant for the caucus, with responsibilities including calling meetings, taking and distributing minutes, etc. As noted in Section 2.A. of this Article II, each caucus chair collects nominations for the Faculty Senate elections after an appropriate call for nominations.